 Though this beach town is known more for its summer haunts, it’s quite quaint during the holiday season!
 There are holiday-themed trolley rides, tree lightings, and an outdoor shopping village and concert series at their Congress Hall in the center of town.
 See details on their website here.

-Distance from NYC: 2 hr 45 minutes by car
+Distance from NYC: 2 hr 45 minutes by driving

 5. Kingston, NY

 This Catskills town that is also accessible via Metro-North is perfect for a holiday getaway from the big city.
-They host a Snowflake Festival every year (this year’s is December 3), and have tons of Christmassy events like the Polar Express train ride to the “North Pole,” a holiday makers market featuring 60+ artists, and more!
+They host a Snowflake Festival every year (each Friday in December starting Dec 1), and have tons of Christmassy events like the Polar Express train ride to the “North Pole,” a holiday makers market featuring 60+ artists, and more!
 Plus the village itself looks adorable.

 Distance from NYC: 2 hr 15 min by car, 2 hr 45 min by train